peteroupc/peteroupc.github.io/bernoulli.md

 [^74]: Peres, Y., "Iterating von Neumann's procedure for extracting random bits", Annals of Statistics 1992,20,1, p.
 590-597.

 [^75]: Monahan, J..
 "Extensions of von Neumann’s method for generating random variables."
 Mathematics of Computation 33 (1979): 1065-1069.

+[^76]: Also known as the _probability density function_ for a continuous random variate on the closed unit interval.

 <a id=Appendix></a>